Josh Alan Friedman: Writing career

 Friedman's first published work was for Screw magazine.
 He continued to write for the magazine for several years, eventually holding the position of Senior Editor through 1982.
 He covered the Times Square beat for Screw during a perilous time when few, if any writers, ventured there.
 He also worked as a producer on Screws cable television show, Midnight Blue.
 Several of Friedman's Screw pieces would eventually serve as the foundation for his 1986 collection, Tales of Times Square, documenting "pre-Disney" Times Square.
-By the late 70s, Josh's brother, artist Drew Friedman, was drawing covers for Screw, some conceptualized with Josh.
-Additionally, "Meeting Groucho," Friedman's childhood reminiscence of a memorable dinner with comedian Groucho Marx, was published in New York Magazine as "A Memory of Groucho" in August 1978.
+Additionally, "Meeting Groucho", Friedman's childhood reminiscence of a memorable dinner with comedian Groucho Marx, was published in New York Magazine as "A Memory of Groucho" in August 1978.

 Concurrently, Friedman worked as a stringer for Soho News, contributing celebrity profiles, notably of legendary songwriter Doc Pomus.
-Pomus became a friend and mentor, and Friedman credits Pomus with teaching him to be a songwriter “without him knowing it.
-Just by hanging around him, I felt like he taught me how to write songs…that's what turned me from being a frustrated songwriter into a songwriter.”
+Pomus became a friend and mentor, and Friedman credits Pomus with teaching him to be a songwriter "without him knowing it.
+Just by hanging around him, I felt like he taught me how to write songs…that's what turned me from being a frustrated songwriter into a songwriter."

 During this period, Friedman's comix collaborations with brother Drew were gaining momentum.
-Beginning with a notorious parody of The Andy Griffith Show, first published in School of Visual Arts instructor Harvey Kurtzman's student publication, Kar-tunz (later reprinted in RAW magazine), the Friedmans developed an enthusiastic following for their bizarro parodies and dissections of forgotten B-list entertainers and obscure pop culture figures.
-With their acidic, occasionally fantastical biographies of second- and third-tier celebrities, such as talk show host Joe Franklin ("The Joe Franklin Story," High Times, June 1981), Wayne Newton ("The Living History of Wayne Newton," High Times, September 1983), Frank Sinatra, Jr. ("The Saga of Frank Sinatra, Jr.," National Lampoon, October 1985) and Joey Heatherton ("I, Joey Heatherton," National Lampoon, December 1989), the Friedman Bros. became the most-feared names in satirical cartooning.
+Beginning with a parody of The Andy Griffith Show, first published in School of Visual Arts instructor Harvey Kurtzman's student publication, Kar-tunz (later reprinted in RAW magazine), the Friedmans developed a following for their parodies and dissections of obscure pop culture figures.
 Their comics had a discernible influence on SCTV.